 Initial default SSH client configuration files are provided in

 /usr/share/one/ssh/.
-Depending on your platform the suitable version of configuration is copied for oneadmin into
+Depending on your platform the suitable configuration is copied for

-/var/lib/one/.ssh/config for all types of hosts (Front-End or hypervisor Hosts) during installation.
+/var/lib/one/.ssh/config for all types of hosts (Front-End or hypervisor Nodes) during installation.
 Check the content of

-/var/lib/one/.ssh/config to know if you are using the initial default version shipped by the OpenNebula.
+/var/lib/one/.ssh/config to know if you are using the initial default version shipped by OpenNebula.

 This default SSH configuration ensures that host SSH keys of new remote Hosts are accepted on the very first connection and strictly checked during subsequent connections (you don’t need to populate SSH host keys into